Skip to main content

 Rosemary

 Rosemary is an herb that has a very low germination rate, so although you can grow it from seed in hydroponic systems, you’re better off using cuttings if you want a higher chance of the plants surviving.
-Rosemary is very slow-growing, often taking fifteen months to be ready to start harvesting from and years to get to its full size.
+Rosemary is very slow growing, often taking 15 months to be ready to start harvesting from and years to get to its full size.
 This timeline makes starting from cuttings even more preferable, as they’ll already be a bit bigger than the plants would be if you started from seed.

 Indoor hydroponic rosemary will enjoy at least 11 hours of sunlight per day.
 If growing in a well-lit room, you should make sure the lighting is bright and indirect to avoid burning.
 Once the plants are established in your system, you can start harvesting!
 For rosemary specifically, it’s recommended that you do a weekly pruning/harvest to encourage fuller plants.